 The Doctor of the Science of Law (JSD) is the Law School’s most advanced law degree, and is considered a doctorate equivalent to a Ph.D.
 It is designed for those interested in becoming scholars and teachers of law including interdisciplinary approaches to law.

 Admission to the JSD program is on a highly selective basis.
 Please note that admission to SPILS or to any Stanford LLM program does not imply a commitment by Stanford Law School to accept a student into the JSD program.
-An applicant whose prior performance in law school and SPILS was not outstanding has little chance of being admitted.

 Questions concerning the JSD program should be directed to firstname.lastname@example.org.